Hot ham pie is the savory, satisfying dinner we all need this winter! It’s easy to put together and is a guaranteed hit with the whole family.

 The combination of savory ham, vegetables, and a creamy sauce makes for a delicious and filling dinner, especially for chilly winter evenings.
 And of course, we can’t forget that hot ham pie is baked with a pastry crust, which adds a flaky and buttery element to the dish.

 You’ll also love that making this easy ham pot pie is simple.
-It all starts with leftover ham.
-It’s combined with the other filling ingredients, placed in a pie dish, covered with pie crust, and then it’s time for the hardest part of making this hot ham pie recipe—waiting for it to be done baking so you can dig in!
+It all starts with leftover ham combined with the other filling ingredients.
+Then, the mixture is placed in a pie dish, covered with pie crust, and all you have to do is wait for it to finish baking so you can dig in!

 See recipe card below this post for ingredient quantities and full instructions.